claudiogiu/AutoML-TPOT-Pipeline/README.md

    - This command sequentially runs the following modules:
      - `load_data.py`: Ingests the data.
-     - `preprocess.py`: Orchestrates data preparation for pipeline initialization.
+     - `preprocess.py`: Handles data preparation for pipeline initialization.
-     - `train_pipeline.py`: Utilizes TPOT while restricting the search space of preprocessing and model estimators using the configuration file `config.json` and saves the highest-performing pipeline setup to the `models/` directory.
+     - `train_pipeline.py`: Utilizes TPOT, with the search space of data transformation steps and estimators constrained by the `config.json` file, and saves the highest-performing pipeline setup to the `models/` directory.
      - `evaluate_pipeline.py`: Computes evaluation metrics to assess pipeline performance on the held-out test set.